lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 Customizing
 -----------

 To change preferences in LXImage :menuselection:`Edit --> Preferences`.
 The :guilabel:`General` tab has settings for recent files, thumbnails, and trash.
 To cancel your changes press the :guilabel:`Cancel` button.
 To not generate thumbnails for really large images change the :guilabel:`Thumbnailer size limit` field.
-To change how big thumbnails to use change the :guilabel:`Thumnail image dimensions` field.
+To change how big thumbnails to use change the :guilabel:`Thumbnail image dimensions` field.
 To apply your settings and exit the preference dialog by pressing the :guilabel:`OK` button.

 .. image:: lximage-prefrences.png